alikhalilifar/bonbastjs/README.md

 ## Usage

-This package only has a single function to invoke which provides you all the bonbast json data:
+This package only has a single function to invoke, which returns all the bonbast json data:

 ```
 import bonbastjs from 'bonbastjs';